KoksiHub/Methods-For-SHREC-2021-Protein-Retrieval-and-Classification-Datasets/README.md

 # [SHREC 2021, Protein Shape Retrieval and Classification Challenge](http://shrec.ge.imati.cnr.it/shrec21_protein/)

-This repository contain implementation  of two different 3D shape retrieval algorithms (methods) applied on gthe SHREC 2021 datasets on Retrieval and classification of protein surfaces equipped with physical & chemicalproperties.
+This repository contain implementation  of two different 3D shape retrieval algorithms (methods) applied on the SHREC 2021 datasets on Retrieval and classification of protein surfaces equipped with physical & chemical properties.
 * Further details regarding this retrieval track can be found **[here](http://shrec.ge.imati.cnr.it/shrec21_protein/)**.

 ### Our Implementation
-Considering that two different datasets are presented for [this retrieval and classification challenge](http://shrec.ge.imati.cnr.it/shrec21_protein/), as highleghted below, this repository, therefore, presnts two different retrieval methods, which are:
+Considering that two different datasets are presented for [this retrieval and classification challenge](http://shrec.ge.imati.cnr.it/shrec21_protein/), as highlighted below, this repository, therefore, presnts two different retrieval methods, which are:
-* HAPPS (Hybrid Augmented Point-pair Signature): This is a 3D shape descriptor which is applicable for 3D triangular meshes (or point cloud) datasets (Training and Testing).
+* ***[HAPPS](https://github.com/KoksiHub/Methods-For-SHREC-2021-Protein-Retrieval-and-Classification-Datasets/blob/main/method%20HAPPS%20for%20Geometry%20Data/HAPPS_3Dretrievalmethod.py)*** (Hybrid Augmented Point-pair Signature): This is a 3D shape descriptor which is applicable for 3D triangular meshes (or point cloud) datasets (Training and Testing).
-* HP4-EDA (Histogram of Physicochemical Properties of Protein, following Exploratory Data Analysis): This is a simple deescriptive statistic (DS) based descriptor, developed for the Physicochemical protein datasets (Training and Testing).
+* ***[HP4-EDA](https://github.com/KoksiHub/Methods-For-SHREC-2021-Protein-Retrieval-and-Classification-Datasets/tree/main/method%20HP4-EDA%20for%20Chemical%20Data)*** (Histogram of Processed Physicochemical Properties of Protein, following Exploratory Data Analysis): This is a simple deescriptive statistic (DS) based descriptor, developed for the Physicochemical protein datasets (Training and Testing).

 ### [Dataset, Ground Truth and Evaluation](http://shrec.ge.imati.cnr.it/shrec21_protein/)
 "A dataset of approximately 5000 protein surfaces and corresponding properties will be provided.
 Each model will be represented by an OFF file and a TXT file.
 Each row of the TXT file corresponds to a vertex of the triangulation in the OFF file (in the same order); each row in the TXT file contains the physicochemical properties evaluated in the corresponding vertex in the OFF file.
 The dataset will be subdivided into a training and a test set (in the proportion 70%-30%).
 An example of the 3D models we will use in this track is shown in Figure 1.
 The example OFF file can be downloaded here, while the TXT file with the corresponding physicochemical properties is available here."